-Our World is popular elective program at Christian College that allows students to engage with the curriculum through practical experiences.
+Our World is a popular elective program at Christian College that allows students to engage with the curriculum through practical experiences.

 In Year 10 students are absorbed in social justice issues and analyse the causes of poverty in some Indigenous communities.
 During their ten-day Central Australia program, students spend time immersed in Anangu culture at Uluru-Kata Tjuta National Park.
 This brings to life their study of culture and encourages critical thinking about contemporary social influences on traditional lifestyles.
 The group also spends four nights camped at a remote Indigenous school where they work with the community and learn about the challenges of remote life.